 As you keep up your ranking in search engine results, you better maintain consistent traffic to your website.
 Rather than having it turn on and off like a faucet.

 SEO is often seen as a more cost-effective solution than paid advertisements as well.
-Rather than paying for direct costs of advertising, SEO is more an investment of time.
+Rather than paying for direct costs of advertising, SEO is more investment of time.

 However, this investment is valuable because it is permanent.
-Content can live on your website forever if you want it to, and continuously pull in organic traffic.
+Content can live on your website forever if you want it to and continuously pull in organic traffic.

 While you may be investing time instead of direct dollars, SEO can take a lot of time.
-This means SEO isn’t going to be the right choice for businesses who only have a short window of time to make a big impact.
+This means SEO isn’t going to be the right choice for businesses that only have a short window of time to make a big impact.

 SEO also requires valuable content that is well thought out and helps to establish authority within the given industry.
 In order to create content of value, you will need subject matter experts and great writers to get the job done right.